Damsel in distress

 The damsel in distress is a narrative device in which one or more men must rescue a woman who has been kidnapped or placed in other peril.
 The "damsel" is often portrayed as beautiful, popular, and of high social status; she is usually depicted as a princess in works with fantasy or fairy tale settings.
 Kinship, love, lust or a combination of those motivate the male protagonist to initiate the narrative, and potentially become a hero of valour.

 Critics have linked the helplessness of these women to societal views that women as a group need to be taken care of by men and treated nicely.
-Throughout the history of the trope, the role of the woman as the victim in need of a male savior has remained constant, but her attackers have changed to suit the tastes and collective fears of the period: "monsters, mad scientists, Nazis, hippies, bikers, aliens..."
+Throughout the history of the trope, the role of the woman as the victim in need of a male savior has remained constant, but her attackers have changed to suit the tastes and collective fears of the period: "monsters, mad scientists, Nazis, hippies, bikers, aliens, etc."

 Etymology

-The word "damsel" derives from the French demoiselle, meaning 'young lady', and the term "damsel in distress" in turn is a translation of the French demoiselle en détresse.
+The word damsel derives from the French demoiselle, meaning 'young lady', and the term damsel in distress in turn is a translation of the French demoiselle en détresse.
 It is an archaic term not used in modern English except for effect or in expressions such as this.
 It can be traced back to the knight-errant of Medieval songs and tales, who regarded protection of women as an essential part of the chivalric code, which includes a notion of honour and nobility.
-The English term "damsel in distress" itself first seems to have appeared in Richard Ames's 1692 poem "Sylvia's Complaint of Her Sexes Unhappiness."
+The English term damsel in distress itself first seems to have appeared in Richard Ames's 1692 poem "Sylvia's Complaint of Her Sexes Unhappiness".